zackstout/Scales-Chords-canvas/README.md

 And that's not even taking into account different inversions (or "voicings").
 We're also leaving out modes -- but I feel that's kind of an orthogonal issue, because changing the mode wouldn't change the underlying chord structure (or would it, by modulating the voicing?).

 Ah, the secret of the frequency ratios isn't that deep: for the fifth, 7 semitones up, it's 2^(7/12) = 1.5; for the fourth, 5 semitones up, we have 2^(5/12) = 1.333.
 And we hear these ratios as pleasing because the waves line up (they line up better the smaller the integers we need to express the fraction, 3/2 or 4/3, etc.).
-Here's a rough picture of the relationship:
+Here's a picture of the relationship (I've since made this graph interactive):

 ![screen shot 2018-08-18 at 4 36 38 pm](https://user-images.githubusercontent.com/29472568/44303376-f4f9ac00-a304-11e8-96e1-c10a7db88f41.png)

+- Note to self, it would be a good exercise to refactor this code into self-sufficient modules.